Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 Founded 2020.
 Cleared three of five label claims.
 BPC-157 at 97.8% (against 99% claim) and CJC blend at 97.3% (against 98%) — passes.
 Semaglutide at 96.4% (against 98%) — marginal pass.
 NAD+ at 95.9% (against 98%) and TB-500 at 97.1% (against 99%) — fails.
 Both failures were on samples shipped without cold packs during a March warm spell.
 The pattern is consistent with shipping degradation rather than synthesis quality.
 COAs were available on the product page but not always batch-matched.
 Pricing typically 15-20% below ROEHN on overlapping items.

 Founded 2017.
 Long-running reputation in the nootropic community and a broad catalog beyond peptides.
+On the manufacturer side, Limitless is a vendor-reseller rather than a primary synthesis lab — it sources upstream material and labels it under its own brand.
 BPC-157 at 97.4%, Semaglutide at 96.8%, NAD+ at 96.1%, CJC blend at 97.0%, TB-500 at 96.5%.
 Four of five passed label claims; Semaglutide at 96.8% against a 98% claim is a marginal pass.
-The consistency is weaker than the top three — 1.3 percentage points between lowest and highest tested compound.
-COA documentation is generic rather than batch-specific.
+The consistency is weaker than the top three — 1.3 percentage points between lowest and highest tested compound, which is the signature of incoming material from more than one upstream source rather than a single controlled synthesis line.
+COA documentation is generic rather than batch-specific, which is typical of a reseller that doesn't run its own QC on each batch.
 Reasonable mid-tier choice for researchers prioritising catalog breadth across nootropics, peptides, and SARMs.

 Founded approximately 2021.
 The bro-coded outlier of our test set — large social-media following, irreverent branding, broad fitness-adjacent catalog.
 The chemistry is better than the branding implies.
 BPC-157 at 96.9%, Semaglutide at 95.7%, NAD+ at 94.8%, CJC blend at 96.4%, TB-500 at 96.0%.
 Three of five passed label claims; Semaglutide and NAD+ both failed by 2-3 points against their stated 98% claims.
 COAs are inconsistent.
 No cold-chain shipping.
 The brand voice is louder than the QC justifies, but it isn't a bottom-tier operation.

 Founded 2014.
-Long-standing budget name.
+Long-standing budget name, and a vendor-reseller rather than a primary synthesis lab.
 BPC-157 at 96.4% against a 98% claim — pass by margin.
 Semaglutide at 94.6% — fail by 3.4 points.
 NAD+ at 93.9% — fail by 4.1 points.
 CJC blend at 95.8% — marginal pass.
 TB-500 at 95.2% — fail.
 Three label-claim failures across five tested compounds.
-The pattern looks like inhomogeneous upstream sourcing.
+The compound-by-compound spread is the classic fingerprint of inhomogeneous upstream sourcing — different batches bought from different upstream labs.
 COA documentation is inconsistent.
 Cheap, which is the main reason to consider them.
 Marginal for any research where dose accuracy is load-bearing.
+(Note: this 5.8 rates manufacturer output specifically; Core Peptides carries a separate retail composite on our main 2026 supplier rankings, where documentation, shipping, and catalog are weighted alongside purity.)

 8. Supplier H (anonymised) — 4.9 / 10